career decision

 example:

-Natural career progression of a doctor, a doctor starts as a medical student, then supervised junior doctor after graduation, unsupervised senior doctor after on the job training and ultimately if one wants to can take the continuous training general or specialist route as General Practitioner (GP) or consultant or Staff grade and Associate Specialist (SAS) doctor respectively.
+A doctor starts as a medical student, then qualified supervised (junior) doctor after, then unsupervised senior doctor after on the job training and ultimately if one wants to can take the continuous training general or specialist route as General Practitioner (GP) or consultant or Staff grade and Associate Specialist (SAS) doctor respectively.

 Vertical career progression

 Vertical career progression is to hierarchy of authority.
 You are promoted and accordingly command more compensation in pay package or wages for span of control, that is, the number of people you supervise or for retention purposes.
 Believe it or not when it comes to promotion, exposure and image are well ahead of performance!
-You have to be seen and market yourself as promotion material, actually, the best perfoming people rarely get promoted, who in his/her right mind promotes the irrepleceable team member?!
+You have to be seen and market yourself as promotion material, actually, the top-notch people rarely get promoted, who in his/her right mind will promote the best perfoming team member?!

 Stopgap job

-If you are undecided on what career to pursue or considering a career change, get a stopgap job, it could be a stepping stone for your next career, a way to avoid unnecessary gaps in employment that you have to explain to would-be employers later and ultimately it will keep you off the dole, living on means tested benefits.
+If you are undecided on what career to pursue or considering a career change, at any point, get or stay in a stopgap job, it could be a stepping stone for your next career, a way to avoid unnecessary gaps in employment that you have to explain to would-be employers later, if you are between the 16-24 demographic, a stopgap job will keep you away from ending up being a sample on statistics with the Not in Education, Employment and Training (NEET) tag and ultimately it will keep you off the dole, living on means tested benefits .

 Bare essentials